maitlandk90/HikersWebsiteIndieProject/readme.md

 large trees filled with chirping birds lining the trail.
-There are numerous websites that give trail recommendations, but it seems like you have to go to multiple websites to get the different pieces of information used to decide if a trail is worth hiking.
+There are numerous websites that give trail recommendations, but it seems like you have to go to multiple websites to get the different pieces of information used to decide if a trail is worth hiking or worth driving to.

-I’d like to create a website that hopefully gives the hiking enthusiast a one stop shop option where they can find most of the information needed to choose next hiking adventure.
-This would include information such as the trail length and difficulty.
-An explanation of what types of natural beauty can be seen from the trail.
-Whether the trail is family friendly or will have features that would peak the interest of young and older kids alike.
+I’d like to create a website that hopefully gives the hiking enthusiast a one stop shop option where they can find most of the information needed to choose their next hiking adventure.
+This would include information such as...

+    - Trail length and difficulty
+    - An explanation of what types of natural beauty can be seen from the trail.
+    - Whether the trail is family friendly or will have features that would peak the interest of young and older kids alike
+    - Directions to the trailhead as well as distance and driving time
-Recommendations and reviews from other hikers and families.
-Users will also able to save their favorite trails and give them a rating.
+    - Recommendations and reviews from other hikers and families

+Users will also be able to save their favorite trails, give them a rating, and add a written review of the trail.